-In MySQL 8.3, it is possible to log partial updates to JSON documents (see Partial Updates of JSON Values).
+Before MySQL 8.0, an update to a JSON column was always written to the binary log as the complete document.
+In MySQL 8.0, it is possible to log partial updates to JSON documents (see Partial Updates of JSON Values), which is more efficient.
 The logging behavior depends on the format used, as described here: